adrienstella/NRT-BFN-QG/README.md

 ** add more info on how to start e.g. tell people to do a git clone from MASSH and remove the MASSH folder from here.
++ make a notebook (quickstart/example) that shows how everything runs with the outputs etc. with explanations